 U.S. economic growth has been driven largely by personal consumption, which makes up nearly 70% of real GDP.
-In the second quarter of 2024, consumption added 1.57 percentage points to the 2.8% growth and was partially offset by net exports, which subtracted from growth.
-The increase in consumption reflected an increase in services and a small increase in goods.
-Despite faring better than expected, the economy continued to see lower-than-average productivity growth, suggesting lower efficiency in converting input to output.
+In the third quarter of 2024, consumption added 2.46 percentage points to the 2.8% growth and was partially offset by net exports, change in inventories and residential investment, which subtracted from growth.
+The increase in consumption expenditure reflected increases in consumption of both goods and services.
+After a period of slow growth, labor productivity recently saw an uptick, but the growth rate for the current cycle remains below the long-term average.

-Contribution in Percentage Points to Real GDP Growth, Q2 2024
+Contribution in Percentage Points to Real GDP Growth, Q3 2024

-Average Annual Percent Change in Productivity, by Business Cycle wed Current Account Deficit Larger Than Pre-COVID
+Average Annual Percent Change in Productivity, by Business Cycle